-Decaying||Content not tended in over a year|
+|Decaying||Content not tended in over a year|

-I was a teacher who couldn’t find the tools needed to do my job, so I started making my own.
+I was a teacher who couldn't find the tools I needed, so I started making my own.
 I use my knowledge of pedagogy to learn & teach.
 Dedicated to honing my craft.
 I believe stories are the best way to communicate & creativity is the new oil.
 Front-end developer.